zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/shortint/parameters.md

 ## Impact of parameters on the operations

-As shown [here](../getting\_started/benchmarks.md), the choice of the parameter set impacts the operations available and their efficiency.
+As shown [here](../../getting_started/benchmarks.md), the choice of the parameter set impacts the operations available and their efficiency.

 ### Generic bi-variate functions.

 The computations of bi-variate functions is based on a trick: _concatenating_ two ciphertexts into one.
-Where the carry buffer is not at least as large as the message one, this trick no longer works.
-Many bi-variate operations, such as comparisons, then cannot be correctly computed.
+Where the carry buffer is not at least as large as the message buffer, this trick no longer works.
+In this case, many bi-variate operations, such as comparisons, cannot be correctly computed.
 The only exception concerns multiplication.

 ### Multiplication.